Sahara Sea

 The Sahara Sea was the name of a hypothetical macro-engineering project which proposed flooding endorheic basins in the Sahara with waters from the Atlantic Ocean or Mediterranean Sea.
 The goal of this unrealised project was to create an inland sea that would cover the substantial areas of the Sahara that lie below sea level, bringing humid air, rain, and agriculture deep into the desert.

 The possibility of such a project was raised several times by different scientists and engineers during the late 19th century and early 20th century.
 The concept of a flooded Sahara was also featured in novels of the time.
+Countries regarding which such a project was discussed include Morocco, Algeria, Tunisia, and Egypt.

 History

 19th century

 In 1877, the Scottish entrepreneur and abolitionist Donald Mackenzie was the first to propose the creation of a Sahara Sea.
 Mackenzie's idea was to cut a channel from one of the sand-barred lagoons north of Cape Juby, south to a large plain which Arab traders had identified to him as El Djouf.
 Mackenzie believed this vast region was up to 61 m below sea level and that flooding it would create an inland sea of 155400 km2 suited to commercial navigation and even agriculture.
 He further believed that geological evidence suggested this basin had once been connected to the Atlantic via a channel near the Saguia el-Hamra.
 He proposed that this inland sea, if augmented with a canal, could provide access to the Niger River and the markets and rich resources of West Africa.

 There are several small depressions in the vicinity of Cape Juby; at 55 m below sea level, the Sebkha Tah is the lowest and largest.
 But it covers less than 250 km² and is 500 km north of the geographical area identified as El Djouf (also known as the Majabat al-Koubra) which has an average elevation of 320m.

 Mackenzie never travelled in this area, but he had read of other sub-sea level desert basins in present-day Tunisia, Algeria, and Egypt similar to those found near Cape Juby.
 These basins contain seasonally dry salt lakes, known as chotts or sebkhas.